Souriish9/StudentLearningPredictor-LR-MR/README.md

-# StudentLearningPredictor-LinearRegression
+# StudentLearningPredictor-LR-MR
-Linear Regression ML model to predict Student's marks keeping Number of Hours they study as a feature.
+Linear/Multiple Regression ML model to predict Student's marks keeping Number of Hours they study as a feature.